IuryAlves/crc-diagram/README.md

 ```

 Where "Converts html files to markdown" is the responsibility of the class
-and "image_uploader" is a colaborator
+and "image_uploader" is a collaborator

 ## Installing <a name='installing'></a>